-It’s no secret that a team can come up with better ideas and solutions than an individual, and they can do it faster and more efficiently.
-Even a genius employee sitting all alone in a cubicle for hours on end, chipping away at the next great innovation, is no match for a variety of ideas, talents, and skillsets.
-This is why companies are now realizing the need to focus on team effort.
-The benefits are many, including improved productivity, greater employee satisfaction, and an enhanced generation of ideas.
+It’s no secret that a team can generate better ideas and solutions than an individual, and they can do it faster and more efficiently.
+Even a genius employee sitting alone in a cubicle for hours on end, chipping away at the next great innovation, is no match for various ideas, talents, and skill sets.
+This is why companies now realize the need to focus on team effort.
+The benefits include improved productivity, greater employee satisfaction, and an enhanced generation of ideas.

 Creativity stems from a collaborative effort.
-Whereas that genius in the corner can get bogged down with finding the right solution, a team of diverse talents feeds off each other to continually throw out new suggestions and move forward with new ideas and innovations.
-This is a huge benefit to an organization, leading to increased productivity and business growth.
+Whereas that genius in the corner can get bogged down in finding the right solution, a team of diverse talents feeds off each other to continually offer new suggestions and advance new ideas and innovations.
+This greatly benefits an organization, leading to increased productivity and business growth.

-Implementing a collaborative workplace is a must for your organization to fully leverage the talents of your employees.
+Implementing a collaborative workplace must allow your organization to leverage your employees’ talents fully.
 Team members bring different skills to the table and have different strengths and weaknesses.
 Collaboration allows them to learn from each other and draw on varied strengths and talents to achieve a common goal.
 Collaboration is even important in remote positions.
-Employees can gain a better understanding of what other departments do and better see the big picture of the company.
+Employees can better understand what other departments do and better see the company’s big picture.

 1. Create a supportive work environment to share ideas

 Collaboration doesn’t work without support and sharing.
-The fastest way to kill collaboration in the workplace is to offer no support for team members, or worse, create an environment where they feel afraid to speak out or intimidated.
-They won’t feel comfortable sharing ideas if they think they might get laughed at, ridiculed, or rejected.
+The fastest way to kill collaboration in the workplace is to offer no support for team members or, worse, create an environment where they feel afraid to speak out or intimidated.
+They won’t feel comfortable sharing ideas if they think they might get criticized, ridiculed, or rejected.
 What generates creativity in others is encouragement and appreciation for what they have to offer.
 A supportive environment builds trust, which is the opposite of fear.
 Establishing a judgment-free culture will lead to a healthy sharing of ideas in the workplace.

-When you set too many guidelines and restrictions, you’ll end up stifling creativity.
-On the other hand, when you constantly welcome new ideas, suggestions, and decisions, regardless of how strange, different, or off the wall they may be, you’ll establish a safe place for employees to collaborate with confidence and freedom.
+When you set too many guidelines and restrictions, you’ll stifle creativity.
+On the other hand, when you constantly welcome new ideas, suggestions, and decisions, regardless of how strange, different, or off the wall, they may be, you’ll establish a safe place for employees to collaborate with confidence and freedom.
 Creating a safe, supportive environment takes effort, but the benefits are well worth it.
-Not only will your team communicate more openly, but they’ll also gain a better understanding of each other’s strengths and weaknesses and will be better prepared to help each other in the collaborative process.
+Not only will your team communicate more openly, but they’ll also gain a better understanding of each other’s strengths and weaknesses.
+They will be better prepared to help each other in the collaborative process.

 2. Encourage openness and transparency

-It’s not easy to motivate employees to collaborate with others throughout the organization if they don’t have a good sense of why they are being asked to do it.
-It’s important to be open and transparent about company goals and the challenges you’re facing.
+It isn’t easy to motivate employees to collaborate with others throughout the organization if they don’t understand why they are being asked to do it.
+It’s important to be open and transparent about company goals and challenges.
 Keeping employees in the loop is crucial to inspire and motivate employees.
 In turn, they will be more loyal and productive.
 When everyone knows what they are working toward, you have a much better chance of the team collaborating to reach that goal.
 You will also get better input, suggestions, and ideas from employees when they have a good sense of the challenges and the business goals.

 3. Encourage employee growth

-Employees who do the same things the same way day in and day out are not going to be the best innovators.
-Not only will they get stagnant and not grow, but the company also won’t either.
+Employees who do the same things the same way day in and day out will not be the best innovators.
+Not only will they stagnate and not grow, but the company won’t either.
 Allowing team members to question procedures and ways of doing things without being judged can lead to better and more efficient ways of doing them.
-Regularly encouraging the sharing of ideas will allow employees to freely speak up and share their thoughts.
-Give your team options to share ideas as not everyone will be comfortable speaking out in a group.
-A group online platform where they can post ideas or a group email are ways to encourage those less likely to participate face to face.
+Regularly encouraging the sharing of ideas will allow employees to speak up and share their thoughts freely.
+Give your team options to share ideas; not everyone will be comfortable speaking out in a group.
+A group online platform where they can post ideas or a group email is a way to encourage those less likely to participate face-to-face.

 Another way to encourage employee growth through collaboration is engagement across different teams and departments.
-Exposing employees to differing objectives, people types, and skillsets can lead to effective idea generation and employee growth.
-Pushing team members out of their comfort zones is often where the best ideas come from.
+Exposing employees to differing objectives, people types, and skill sets can lead to effective idea generation and employee growth.
+The best ideas often come from pushing team members out of their comfort zones.

 Related: How to Invest in Employee Development